2013 Sidecarcross World Championship: Format

 Defending 2012 champion Daniël Willemsen in action in 2009.

 Every Grand Prix weekend is split into two races, both held on the same day.
 This means, the 2013 season with its fourteen Grand Prix had 28 races.
 Each race lasts for 30 minutes plus two laps.
 The two races on a weekend actually get combined to determine an overall winner.
 In case of a tie, the results of the second race as used to determine the winner.
-While this overall winner receives no extra WC points, they usually are awarded a special trophy.
+While this overall winner receives no extra WC points, they are usually awarded a special trophy.
 Race start times are set at 13:30 and 16:00.

-Events typically consist of a qualifying competition, held in multiple stages on Saturdays of a race weekend while the two race events are typically held on Sundays.
+Events typically consist of a qualifying competition, held in multiple stages on Saturdays of a race weekend, while the two race events are typically held on Sundays.
 One exception to this rule is Easter weekends, when the races are held on Easter Monday.
 Race weekends can consist of additional motocross or quart support races as well, but the FIM stipulates that the World Championship races have priority.
 Riders have to be provided with at least one 30 minute free practice season, which will be timed.
-A race can consist of up to 30 starters and the qualifying modus is dependent on the number of entries.
+A race can consist of up to 30 starters, and the qualifying modus is dependent on the number of entries.
 Up to 32 entries, it will be held in one group split into two sessions of 30 minutes each.
-Above 32 entries, the starter field will be sub-divided into two groups through ballot and the current standings.
+Above 32 entries, the starter field will be subdivided into two groups through ballot and the current standings.
 Each qualifying group can consist of up to 30 racers.
 Should there be more than 60 entries, a pre-qualifying has to be held.
 Of the riders in the two groups, the top-twelve directly qualify for the races.
 The remaining teams then go to a second-chance qualifying, in which the best six advance.
 The riders placed seventh and eighth remain in reserve should one of the qualified teams not be able to participate.